akashic-rb/waka/README.md

 ﻿WAKA

-Description: This is a ecommerce website, you can go and view books, read their overview, read review of a book you like, and also leave a review of the book
+Description: This is a book ecommerce website, you can go and view books, read their overview, read review of a book you like, also leave a review of the book, search and buy books you want!

 1. Install/Make sure to have a PHP Server support
 2. Create a database in phpMyAdmin